arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

 ## Handling a command

-Command handler is a entry point to your domain.
+A command handler is a entry point to your domain.
 It should handle all "plumbing", orchestrate domain objects and domain services and execute domain object's methods with parameters given in a handled command.
 There could be several sources of commands send to our application: users, external systems or sagas (process managers).

 Here is how I've defined "plumbing" for my sample Event Sourced application: [https://github.com/mpraglowski/cqrs-es-sample-with-res/blob/master/lib/command_handler.rb](https://github.com/mpraglowski/cqrs-es-sample-with-res/blob/master/lib/command_handler.rb)

 This is the only module where I use core features of Rails Event Store.
 It loads events from RES in `load_events` using aggregate id as a stream name.
-It publishes events in `publish` method.
+It publishes events in the `publish` method.
 The publish in RES will store the published event in a given stream (again aggregate id) and then send it to all subscribers.
 This is an important assumption! **What is not stored is never published**.

-So with use the `CommandHandler` module `CreateOrder` command is handled by:
+So with the use of the `CommandHandler` module the `CreateOrder` command is handled by:

 ```
 #!ruby